ale-novo/xpradar/radar/doc/INSTALL.md

 The parameters of the render window are xPosition yPosition xSize ySize frameTest, with the first four being expressed in integer pixels and the last as 0=false, 1=true.
-Note that the size and position represent initial window placement and size; you can change this quite easily once OpenGC is running.
-The frame rate test runs through a brief demo once OpenGC loads if set to true (i.e. 1) - this unfortunately does not work on Windows at the moment because of FLTK issues.
+Note that the size and position represent initial window placement and size; you can change this quite easily once is running.
+The frame rate test runs through a brief demo once loads if set to true (i.e. 1) - this unfortunately does not work on Windows at the moment because of FLTK issues.